 When you want to get away from your fellow gringos and gringas and find the “real” Mexico, there’s no speedier escape route than the covered market.
-Some are marked on maps, some not, but head for the heart of town and ask around for the mercado and sooner or later you’ll stumble on a rabbit warren of stalls selling everything from vegetables, cheese and meat to recycled tee-shirts and car parts, most likely all under the same corrugated tin roof.
+Some are marked on maps, some not, but head for the heart of town and ask around for the mercado and sooner or later you’ll stumble on a rabbit warren of stalls selling everything from vegetables, cheese and meat

 And no matter how touristy the waterfront and hotel zone you came from, here you’ll find few of your fellow guests.
 Instead you’ll see the life of the town, with the young and the old shopping, bargaining, sharing a meal, and catching up on the news of the day.